bradbergeron-us/dotfiles/README.md

 =========

 ###First Time Setup See -> [Setup Guide](https://github.com/bradbergeron-us/dotfiles/blob/master/setup.md)
-> Rakefile installs all dependencies [Homebrew, rbenv, pow, npm, prezto fork etc.]
+> Uses Rakefile to delegate tasks including installing all dependencies [Homebrew, rbenv, pow, npm, prezto fork etc.]

 Great if you are starting from scratch and have nothing installed the rake tasks can automate that process.

-### My Preferred method -> Idempotent `install` script
+### My Preferred method -> Idempotent `$ ./install` script
 > Installs Symlinks
-After cloning this repo, run `install` to automatically set up the development environment.
+After cloning this repo, run `$ ./install` to automatically set up the development environment.
 Note that the install script is idempotent: it can safely be run multiple times.

 This Dotfiles Repository uses [Dotbot](https://github.com/anishathalye/dotbot) for installation.

 Afteradding dotbot for streamlining symlinking dotfiles.
 I used to rely heavily on Rake but the Rakefile is not optimized to be re-used like [Dotbot](https://github.com/anishathalye/dotbot).
-Rake offers a multitude of tasks/multitasks but it is easier for me to just clone the repo and `$ install` which has helped me keep both of my Macs in synchronization and optimized for development.
+Rake offers a multitude of tasks/multitasks but it is easier for me to just clone the repo and `$ ./install` which has helped me keep both of my Macs in synchronization and optimized for development.

-A small bit of frusteration I had when configuring Dotbot was dealing with white-case sensitive YAML files... for that reason I may rewrite the script in JSON which is another valid format for Dotbot that I may rewrite in at some point.
-But after the frustration of configuring the YAML file it works!
+A small bit of frusteration I had when configuring Dotbot was dealing with white-case significant YAML files... for that reason I may rewrite the script in JSON which is another valid format for Dotbot that I may rewrite in at some point.
+But after the frustration of configuring the YAML file it works, just watch out for that whitespace!

-The reward for maintaing a organized dotfile repository is being in sync with your custom settings wherever you are just a git clone and `$ install` command away from development bliss.
+The reward for maintaing a organized dotfile repository is being in sync with your custom settings wherever you are just a git clone and `$ ./install` command away from development bliss.

 Making Local Customizations
 ---------------------------